 If you are enrolled in NYSHIP and are removed from the payroll because of an accepted work-related injury or occupational condition, you can continue your health insurance coverage at the employee's share of the premium for up to 12 months per injury.
-Be sure you understand that payment for medical care for your work-related injury or condition is the responsibility of the State Insurance Fund while you are on Workers' Compensation, regardless of your payroll status.
+Be sure you understand that payment for medical care for your work-related injury or condition is the responsibility of the State Insurance Fund.
 Other medical services for you and your family continue to be the responsibility of your HMO.

-However, if you are enrolled in an HMO that participates in ONECARD Rx (or if you are in the Empire Plan), you should continue to use your health insurance identification card with no out-of-pocket expense to obtain prescription drugs related to your Workers' Compensation injury or illness.
+However, if you are enrolled in the Empire Plan or in an HMO that participates in ONECARD Rx, you should continue to use your health insurance identification card with no out-of-pocket expense to obtain prescription drugs related to your Workers' Compensation injury or illness.